nazarhktwitch/PyLibraryExplorer/README.md

 ## Usage

-    Run the script using Python:
+    Run the script using Python (Or by double-clicking on it):

     python library_explorer.py